N-Medvedev/XTANT-3_coupling_data/README.md

 The electron-ion (electron-phonon) coupling parameter, electronic heat capacity, and electronic heat conductivity as functions of the electronic temperature (Te) were calculated with the help of the nonperturbative dynamical coupling formalism and Kubo-Greenwood method.
 The method was implemented in the `XTANT-3` code (https://github.com/N-Medvedev/XTANT-3).
 When using this dataset, please, cite the corresponding papers listed below.

-Materials included – fcc metals: Al, Ca, Ni, Cu, Sr, Y, Zr, Rh, Pd, Ag, Ir, Pt, Au, and Pb; hcp metals: Mg, Sc, Ti, Co, Zn, Tc, Ru, Cd, Hf, Re, and Os; bcc metals: V, Cr, Fe, Nb, Mo, Ba, Ta, and W; other metals: Sn, Ga, In, Mn, Te, and Se; semimetal graphite; semiconductors – group IV: Si, Ge, and SiC; group III-V: AlAs, AlP, GaP, GaAs, and GaSb; oxides: ZnO, TiO2, and Cu2O; and others: PbI2, ZnS, and B4C; and 2d carbon-based materials.
+Materials included – fcc metals: Al, Ca, Ni, Cu, Sr, Y, Zr, Rh, Pd, Ag, Ir, Pt, Au, Pb, and stainless steel; hcp metals: Mg, Sc, Ti, Co, Zn, Tc, Ru, Cd, Hf, Re, and Os; bcc metals: V, Cr, Fe, Nb, Mo, Ba, Ta, and W; other metals: Sn, Ga, In, Mn, Te, and Se; semimetal graphite; semiconductors – group IV: Si, Ge, and SiC; group III-V: AlAs, AlP, GaP, GaAs, and GaSb; oxides: ZnO, TiO2, and Cu2O; and others: PbI2, ZnS, and B4C; and 2d carbon-based materials.

 ## Electronic heat capacity